LaserHydra/Backpacks/README.md

   "User Name not Found": "Could not find player with name '{0}'", "Multiple Players Found": "Multiple matching players found:\n{0}", "Backpack Over Capacity": "Your backpack was over capacity.
-Overflowing items were added to your inventory or dropped.", "Backpack Fetch Syntax": "Syntax: backpack.fetch <item short name or id> <amount>", "Invalid Item": "Invalid Item Name or ID.",
+Overflowing items were added to your inventory or dropped.", "Blacklisted Items Removed": "Your backpack contained blacklisted items.
+They have been added to your inventory or dropped.", "Backpack Fetch Syntax": "Syntax: backpack.fetch <item short name or id> <amount>", "Invalid Item": "Invalid Item Name or ID.",
   "Invalid Item Amount": "Item amount must be an integer greater than 0.", "Item Not In Backpack": "Item \"{0}\" not found in backpack.", "Items Fetched": "Fetched {0} \"{1}\" from backpack.", "Fetch Failed": "Couldn't fetch \"{0}\" from backpack.
-Inventory may be full."
+Inventory may be full.", "Toggled Backpack GUI": "Toggled backpack GUI button."
 }
 ```